pkgcloud/pkgcloud/README.md

 * [knox](https://github.com/learnboost/knox)

-The main problem is that these libraries **are not consistent in anyway.** This is a problem we are going to have to address head on in [Conservatory](https://github.com/nodejitsu/conservatory) and this is the library to do it in.
+The main problem is that these libraries **are not consistent in anyway.**

 With consistency in mind the one design decision I am sure of is using [request](https://github.com/mikeal/request) and [filed](https://github.com/mikeal/filed).

 <a name="reviewing-libraries"></a>
 ## Reviewing Libraries

 Overall, the consistency and semantics in the API design of [fog][0] is preferable (imho) as opposed to [libcloud][1]. [libcloud][1] is more complete in terms of the number of APIs it supports, but the syntax is a little kludgy.

+Another important decision in this process was not to use natively supported drivers such as Joyent [smartdc].
+All the clients are written and maintained by us for maximum assurances and you can find the code in the `client` subdirectory of each provider.

 <a name="Unified Vocabulary"></a>
 ## Unified Vocabulary